Blog

 11. Subscriber count

 How much is your blog’s readership growing over time?
-People who subscribe are your content’s true fan base and more likely to share and promote your content.
+People who subscribe are your content’s true fan base, and thus more likely to share and promote your content.

 12. CTA Click-through rate